 Granted that the purchasing power of gold is not perfectly stable.
 But the very notion of stability of purchasing power is absurd.
 In a continually changing world, there can be no such thing as stability of purchasing power.
 But the adversaries of the gold standard do not want the purchasing power of money to be stable; rather, they want governments to be able to manipulate the purchasing power of money without being constrained by the monetary discipline of the gold standard.

-During the gold rushes of the nineteenth century, the rapidly increasing supply of gold provoked attacks upon the gold standard as being INflationary.
-Somewhat later, when the supplies of goods and services increased faster than gold production, this provoked other attacks upon the gold standard as being DEflationary.
+During the gold rushes of the nineteenth century, the rapidly increasing supply of gold provoked attacks upon the gold standard as being inflationary.
+Somewhat later, when the supplies of goods and services increased faster than gold production, this provoked other attacks upon the gold standard as being deflationary.
 The foes of the gold standard were demanding an intensification of the prevailing upward trend of prices and wages: they wanted to lower the monetary unit’s purchasing power at an ever-accelerating rate.

 Such a policy of inflationism is always popular: it appears to increase wages.
 But its popularity is due to a misunderstanding of its effects.
 What people are really asking for is a rise in the prices of the goods and services they are selling, while the prices of the goods and services they are buying remain unchanged.
 In the long run, of course, this is impossible.